markdumay/dbm/README.md

 ```

 ### Defining Dependencies
 *Dbm* supports versioning of dependencies.
 Dependencies are identified by the pattern `DBM_*_VERSION` as a variant to a custom variable.
 Invoking the command `check` scans all dependencies and verifies if a newer version is available in a repository.
 Currently supported repository providers are `github.com` and `hub.docker.com`.
 The algorithm expects a semantic versioning pattern, following the pattern `MAJOR.MINOR.PATCH` with a potential extension.
 The matching is not strict, as version strings consisting of only `MAJOR` or `MAJOR.MINOR` are also considered valid.
 A `v` or `V` prefix is optional.
+Dependencies are exported as environment variables in similar fashion to custom variables.
+The provider url is removed in this case.

 #### Input Definitions
 The format of a dependency takes the following form: